 Exempt Development

-The State Environmental Planning Policy (Exempt & Complying Development Codes) 2008 outlines specific development types within NSW which may be considered exempt from requiring Council approval.
-The state wide policy identifies minor development types (such as carports, decks, garden sheds, farm buildings, patios etc) that may be considered exempt if the proposed development can meet the development standards outlined within the policy.
+The State Environmental Planning Policy (Exempt & Complying Development Codes) 2008 (SEPP) outlines specific development types within NSW which may be considered exempt from requiring Council or Certifier approval.
+The SEPP is a statewide policy which identifies minor development types (such as carports, decks, garden sheds, farm buildings, patios etc) that may be considered exempt development if the proposal can meet the required development standards outlined within the SEPP.

-In order for the proposed development to be considered exempt, the development must comply with the development controls as detailed in Part 1, Division 1 Preliminary and Division 2 Exempt and Complying Development and the relevant Part 2, Subdivision applicable to the type of development.
+For a proposed development to be considered Exempt Development, the development must comply with the relevant development controls as detailed in Part 1, Division 1 Preliminary and Division 2 Exempt and Complying Development and the relevant Part 2, Subdivision of the SEPP, applicable to the type of development being proposed.

-The state wide policy is available from the NSW Legislation website via the following link: State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
+The SEPP is available from the NSW Legislation website via the following link: State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.

-You can read more about exempt development on the Department of Planning, Industry and Environment (DPIE) website via the following link: DPIE Exempt Development.
+Additionally, there is more information about Exempt Development on the Department of Planning, Industry and Environment (DPIE) website via the following link: DPIE Exempt Development.

-The State Environmental Planning Policy (Exempt & Complying Development Codes) 2008 outlines development types which may be undertaken as complying development provided the proposed development fully meets the specific development standards as prescribed by the policy.
-Complying development can be determined by Council or a Registered Certifier.
+The State Environmental Planning Policy (Exempt & Complying Development Codes) 2008 (SEPP) outlines development types which may be undertaken as Complying Development provided the proposed development fully meets all the specific development standards as prescribed by the SEPP.
+Complying Development can be determined by Council or a Registered Certifier.

-It is recommended that a current Section 10.7(2) and (5) Planning Certificate is obtained, to determine whether complying development can be carried out on the land.
-This certificate will provide a full and comprehensive list of planning matters and constraints affecting the land.
+To determine whether Complying Development can be carried out on the land a current Section 10.7(2) and (5) Planning Certificate needs to be obtained.
+The Planning Certificate will provide a comprehensive list of planning matters and constraints affecting the land.

-You will also need a current certificate of title, a deposited plan and 88b instrument in relation to the land; which will indicate the size of the lot and any easements/covenants or restrictions that affect the lot.
-A certificate of title, deposited plan and 88b instrument is available from your Solicitor/Conveyancer and/or NSW Land Registry Services via https://www.nswlrs.com.au/.
+Additionally, you will need the current Certificate of Title, Deposited Plan and 88b instrument in relation to the land, which will indicate the size of the lot and any easements/covenants or restrictions that affect the lot.
+A Certificate of Title, deposited plan and 88b instrument is available from your Solicitor/Conveyancer and/or NSW Land Registry Services via https://www.nswlrs.com.au/.

 Further information on Complying Development Certificates (including a CDC checklist) is available from the Department of Planning, Industry and Environment (DPIE) website via the following link: DPIE CDC Development.